OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/99602/elife-99602-fig5-v1.jpg)

 **Figure 5.:** Plots for all organs are grouped according to organ for each taxon.
 Males are represented by blue shading, females by red shading.
 The taxon designations are on the top, the organ designations to the left.
 The Y-axis represents the density scale of the smoothed distribution; the X-axis represents the relative maleness <--> femaleness scores centered around zero.
-All individual SBI values are included in Figure 5—source data 1.Figure 5—source data 1.Figure 5—source data 2.
+All individual SBI values are included in Figure 5—source data 1.

 Given that the same sets of organs were retrieved from each individual, it is possible to ask whether SBIs might correlate between organs of the same individual.
 For example, an individual with a strong femaleness score in one organ might also have a strong femaleness score in another organ.
 However, this is not the case.
 There is no significant correlation in any pairwise comparison between organs for a given sex (Spearman’s rank correlation test, all p-values with multiple testing correction >0.05) (Figure 5—source data 2).
 This implies that the femaleness and maleness status of an individual is not homogeneous throughout the body - each organ can be somewhat different in this respect.

-## Mosaic patterns of sex-biased gene expression
+### Mosaic patterns of sex-biased gene expression

 The comparative analysis of sex-biased brain structures based on MRI datasets of more than 1400 human brains has suggested that brains are usually composed of a mosaic of sex-biased structures (Joel et al., 2015; Joel et al., 2020).
 The above correlation analysis of SBI values between mouse organs has also suggested that such a mosaic pattern could apply (see above).
 To visualize this more directly, we use the heatmap approach developed by Joel et al., 2015, to plot the SBI values for each individual and organ via a normalized color scale (Figure 6).
 These plots show that the SBIs differentiate the individuals such that each has a more or less unique combination.
 While the patterns of males and females are distinct, they also show overlaps for individual values in the middle ranges.